trivago/gollum/docs/examples/consumer.rst

 However - to avoid a hang during shutdown, make sure that all workers added are properly closed during the shutdown sequence.

 After we made sure all workers are registered, the core function readData() is called as a separate go routine.
-This is necessary as the DefaultControlLoop will block Consume() until a shutdown is requested.
+This is necessary as the MessageLoop will block Consume() until a shutdown is requested.
-Last but not least the rotate() function passed as a callback to DefaultControlLoop().
+Last but not least the rotate() function passed as a callback to MessageLoop().
 This enables the consumer to listen for log rotation requests.
 If your consumer does not need this you can pass nil instead.